 Having an investment plan can be just as important as planning out your flight path and knowing your destination before you take off.

 Financial planning services can help you craft your investment plan by answering these questions:

-- How much risk are you comfortable with?
-One way to think about this is considering how much could you stand to lose on your portfolio in a six- or twelve-month period?
+- How much risk are you comfortable taking?
+One way to think about this is considering how much you could stand to lose on your portfolio in a six- or twelve-month period.

 - What other limitations do you need to keep in mind?
 Do you have a hard deadline?
 A concern about taxes?
 A small initial investment?
 A strong view on inflation or the economy?
 Restrictions related to your employer’s policies?
 A poor experience with a particular asset class in the past that results in a strong aversion to investing in it again?

 Your investment plan will drive your asset allocation plan which helps build your portfolio in the right mix of asset types.
 A diversified mix of asset types will give you more control over how risky your portfolio is.